ArdentLeisure/Ardent.JobSystem/README.md

-A Job based task library for running background integration jobs.
+A Programmable Task scheduler used for background integration.

 Used for background integration jobs for PurpleSmoke ([shop.dreamworld.com.au](http://shop.dreamworld.com.au))